About Lytton Primary Care Clinic

 The Lytton Primary Care Clinic health-care team works collaboratively to offer a range of services on site that are client-centered and culturally safe.
 You may come in for a check-up with your family doctor or nurse practitioner.

-Our clinic provides care for all living in the community, and supports a wide group of patients, from early years to end of life.
+Our clinic provides care for all living in the community, and supports a wide group of patients, from early years to seniors.

 Hours for Lytton Primary Care Clinic